Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 • Testing new exercises or equipment on race day

-An effective transition is built during training, never by improvisation.
+An effective transition is built in training, never improvised.

-Exercise Main objective Duration / Repetitions When to include it Level
+Exercise Main goal Duration / Repetitions When to include Level

-Brick session Bike + Run Accustom the body to the bike-run sequence 45 min bike + 10 to 20 min running 1× / week All levels
+Brick session Bike + Run Get the body used to bike-run sequence 45 min bike + 10 to 20 min run 1× per week All levels

-Race pace bike + progressive running Smooth transition and pace management 60 min bike + 5 to 8 km running Competition preparation Intermediate / Advanced
+Race-pace bike + progressive run Smooth transition and pace management 60 min bike + 5 to 8 km run Race preparation Intermediate / Advanced

 Sprints after biking Neuromuscular reactivity and coordination 10 × 20 s fast End of bike session All levels

-Walking lunges Strengthen quadriceps, glutes, stability 3 × 12 per leg Dryland strengthening All levels
+Walking lunges Strengthen quads, glutes, stability 3 × 12 per leg Strength training off the bike All levels

-Squats + jump squats Power and explosiveness 3 × 15 + 10 jumps 1 to 2× / week Intermediate
+Squats + jump squats Power and explosiveness 3 × 15 + 10 jumps 1 to 2× per week Intermediate

-Dynamic core strengthening Core stability, running posture 3 × 45 s All year round All levels
+Dynamic planking Core stability, running posture 3 × 45 s All year round All levels

-High knees / Skipping Improve post-bike stride 3 × 30 s After biking or running All levels
+High knees / Skipping Improve post-bike running form 3 × 30 s After biking or running All levels

-Running drills after biking Relearn an efficient stride 10 min Coming out of T2 All levels
+Running drills after biking Relearn an efficient running stride 10 min After T2 All levels

-High cadence on the bike (95–100 rpm) Facilitate muscle transition 3 × 5 min During bike session All levels
+High cadence on the bike (95–100 rpm) Ease muscle transition 3 × 5 min During bike session All levels

 How to use this table effectively?